gb160/gb160.github.io/info_purchasing.md

-# Purchasing Information
+### Purchasing Information

-We now accept payment via Paypal, Bitcoin or Ethereum
+We now accept payment via Paypal, Credit/Debit Card, Bitcoin or Ethereum

 **It is presumed if you purchase this app you have read and understood the following:**